curry-packages/html2/README.md

 The automatic addition of form IDs with the script `curry2cgi` does not work completely with KiCS2 due to a problem in the front end which unecessarily re-compiles TypedFlatCurry files used by KiCS2.
-Thus, it is safer (and more efficient) to use `formDefWithID` to define forms.
+Thus, if PAKCS is not used, the correct IDs should be provided in all definition of forms, i.e., `formDefWithID` should be used to define forms (which is also more efficient).
+This requirement will be checked by `curry2cgi`, i.e., if `formDefWithID` is not used or used with a wrong identifier, an error is reported.

 --------------------------------------------------------------------------